qCMOS cameras qCMOS cameras

 Camera application case study collection

-Synchrotron radiation analysis "Ryugu" camera application case-study
+Synchrotron radiation analysis "Ryugu" camera application case study

-Astronomy camera application case-study
+Astronomy camera application case study

-Astronomy is a field where various research is being conducted to discover and explore unknown celestial bodies and astronomical phenomena.
-This brochure introduces examples of such applications and our cameras suitable for each application.
+Astronomy is a field where research is conducted to discover and explore unknown celestial bodies and astronomical phenomena.
+This brochure introduces examples of such applications and idendifies which of our cameras are suitable for each application.

 Contact us for more information.